 Deliver welcome packets

 Welcome packets are provided by the Membership Chair.
-The trustee is expected to notify FHHO of any new residents, acquire a packet, and deliver it in person to the new resident.
+The trustee is expected to notify FHHO of any new residents, acquire a packet, deliver it in person to the new resident, obtain phone numbers and emails, and make the residents feel welcome to the neighborhood.
 The trustee is expected to point out the dues solicitation, and speak to the positive impact the organization is making to Forest Hill.
+They are also expected to emphasize the contract that each resident has made through signing the protective covenants - go over the covenants and standards with the residents, and emphasize the importance of downloading an application from the website and submitting it to the blue cottage for any renovation or variance request.

 Discuss FHHO with residents and solicit support